rambhardwajj/FullStack_Dev_Journey/Week12/MonorepoDeployment/repodeploy/README.md

 Follow the steps in image wStepsForCiCd and see the video week 9 and week 12 monorepo deploy Git hub repo -> https://github.com/100xDevs-hkirat/week-12-monorepo-full/tree/master

+How to serve a react app in production